Authentication

 A web-based login form served by Comicarr.
 Set AUTHENTICATION to 1 or 2.

-Form login supports session management, login timeout, and rate limiting.
+Form login uses JWT-based sessions, supports login timeout, and rate limiting.
 This is the recommended mode for most deployments.

 Session Management